 This has a few contradictory points.
 One part supports this repairing technique, the other part doesn’t.

 Leather is highly porous and will absorb any oils that you apply to it.
 When oil saturates leather for the first time, it seeps to the back—the portion you can't see.
 The oil eventually spreads into the leather and resurfaces organically.
 Your leather will develop ugly oil stains because of this.

-Oil cannot be cleaned with any cleaning accessible to the public since it lies deep into the leather.
+Oil cannot be cleaned with any cleaning agent accessible to the public since it lies deep into the leather.
 A professional can deep clean your leather to remove most of the oil.
 Even an expert, however, is seldom able to eliminate an issue.

 In conclusion, I would suggest you to just store the bag properly!